ScanLab-ossi/DynamicRandomGraphs/paper/paper.md

 ---
-title: 'DynamicRandomGraphs: A Python package for generation of dynamic graphs randomly'
+title: 'DynamicRandomGraphs: A Python package for generation of temporal random graphs'

 tags: